-- 1. The information in the report is for those individuals receiving their licenses with effective years of 2017, 2018, 2019 and 2020. - 2.
-The value-added data in this report are those reported by Ohio's Education Value-Added Assessment System (EVAAS) based on Elementary and Middle School Tests (Grades 4-8) and Endof-Course Tests for high school credit. - 3.
+- 1. The information in the report is for those individuals receiving their licenses with the previous four reporting effective years. - 2.
+The value-added data in this report are those reported by Ohio's Education Value-Added Assessment System (EVAAS) based on Elementary and Middle School Tests (Grades 4-8) and End-of-Course Tests for high school credit. - 3.
 For Educator Preparation Providers with fewer than 10 linked teachers or principals with value-added data, only the number (N) is reported.